Procedure 7.6.2 Accounts Receivable Management

 Subpart G. Writing off uncollectable accounts.
 The president or designee must periodically, but no less than annually, review all past-due accounts receivable.
 Accounts receivable deemed to be uncollectable based on internal policies and procedures must be written off in the Minnesota State Colleges and Universities accounting system and are no longer recognized as accounts receivable for management and financial reporting purposes.

-A clear distinction must be made between canceling accounts receivable and writing off accounts receivable.
-Accounts receivable can be canceled or adjusted when the institution is not entitled to collect the money.
-Accounts receivable must not be canceled to avoid write-off procedures.
+A clear distinction must be made between removing accounts receivable and writing off accounts receivable.
+Accounts receivable can be removed or adjusted when the institution is not entitled to collect the money.
+Accounts receivable must not be removed to avoid write-off procedures.

 Colleges, universities, and the system office must make every reasonable effort to collect an account before a write-off.
 In most cases, the collection effort should include written notices, attempted phone contact, consideration of revenue recapture, and the required referral to the Minnesota Department of Revenue, Collection Division.